jekil/awesome-hacking/_pages/index.rst

 - `SPartan <https://github.com/sensepost/SPartan>`_ - Frontpage and Sharepoint fingerprinting and attack tool.
 - `SSLMap <http://thesprawl.org/projects/sslmap/>`_ - TLS/SSL cipher suite scanner.
 - `Secretz <https://github.com/lc/secretz>`_ - A tool that minimizes the large attack surface of Travis CI.
 It automatically fetches repos, builds, and logs for any given organization.
+- `Shhgit <https://github.com/eth0izzle/shhgit>`_ - Helps secure forward-thinking development, operations, and security teams by finding secrets across their code before it leads to a security breach.
 - `Sparty <https://github.com/0xdevalias/sparty>`_ - MS Sharepoint and Frontpage Auditing Tool.
 - `Spyse.py <https://github.com/zeropwn/spyse.py>`_ - Python API wrapper and command-line client for the tools hosted on spyse.com.
 - `SubFinder <https://github.com/subfinder/subfinder>`_ - A subdomain discovery tool that discovers valid subdomains for websites.
 Designed as a passive framework to be useful for bug bounties and safe for penetration testing.